iamMAHAM/printf/README.md

 Handle the following custom conversion specifiers:
 * b: the unsigned int argument is converted to binary

+### 4. What one has not experienced, one will never understand in print

+Handle the following conversion specifiers:

+* u
+* o
+* x
+* X
+* You don’t have to handle the flag characters
+* You don’t have to handle field width
+* You don’t have to handle precision
+* You don’t have to handle the length modifiers

 ## Authors

 Mardochee Gneran - mardochee01